-MUSICAL DIRECTOR - ROXANNE SUMMERFIELD
+MUSICAL DIRECTOR - ROXANNE GULL

 Roxanne has been Leicester University Chamber Choir's Musical Director since 2013.
 Following music and academic scholarships at Lincoln Minster School, Roxanne was appointed Organ Scholar at Lincoln Cathedral, where she was also Musical Director of the Lincoln Cathedral Chamber Choir.
 From 2008-2011 she was Organ Scholar at Christ's College, Cambridge, where she read Music, graduating with a first class degree and the prestigious Canon Greville Cooke prize.
 During her time at Cambridge University, Roxanne accompanied and directed Christ’s College Chapel Choir on three international tours (USA, Europe and Australia) and played for three recordings on the Regent label.
 Conducting appearances in Cambridge included Handel’s Water Music and Orff’s Carmina Burana.

-PRESIDENT - NATHAN ALBON
+PRESIDENT - Clarrie Jackson

 VOCAL COACH - JOHN GULL

-John is a professional singing teacher based in Leicester, and has been working with LUCC since 2014.
-He also teaches a number of Leicester University music scholars.
+John is a professional singing teacher based in Leicester, and has been working with LUCC since 2013.
+He is also a versatile accompanist with a wealth of experience of supporting singers as a pianist, organist and harpsichordist.
 John started his musical career as a chorister at King's College, Cambridge and then went on to gain a music scholarship at Eton.
-He read music at Oxford University as Organ Scholar of Corpus Christi College, and sang with the professional choir of St Mary the Virgin and the Schola Cantorum of Oxford.
+He read music at Oxford University as Organ Scholar of Corpus Christi College, and sang with the Schola Cantorum of Oxford and the professional choir of St Mary the Virgin, Oxford.
 After university John sang for seven years as a cathedral lay clerk, first at Southwell Minster and then at Lincoln Cathedral, where he was also Choral Animateur for the cathedral’s outreach programme, leading workshops and developing choirs in schools throughout Lincolnshire.
-He moved to Leicester in 2009 to be Director of Music at St Thomas the Apostle, South Wigston, where he directed the renowned choir of boys and men.
-John has over twenty-five years experience as a singing teacher working in schools, colleges and universities.
-A number of his pupils have gained places at UK conservatoires including The Royal College of Music, The Royal Northern College of Music, The Royal Welsh Academy of Music and Birmingham Conservatoire.
-Others have won Oxbridge choral awards and cathedral choral scholarships.
-Visit John's website at www.johngull.com.
+John has a rich experience as a choir trainer and conductor, having directed a wide range of ensembles ranging from large choral societies (e.g. Leicester Philharmonic Choir, Nottingham Bach Choir) to church choirs (St Thomas the Apostle, South Wigston), ladies barbershop (Lincoln Sounds Chorus), male voice choirs (Lincoln Orpheus), and community choirs (Singing For Fun, Leicester).
+In nearly thirty years experience as a singing teacher working in schools, colleges and universities, John has seen a number of his pupils gaining places at UK conservatoires including The Royal College of Music, The Royal Northern College of Music, The Royal Welsh Academy of Music and The Royal Birmingham Conservatoire.
+Others have won Oxford & Cambridge choral awards and cathedral choral scholarships.